 The Baylor College of Medicine Lung Institute opened in 2014 under the leadership of mesothelioma expert Dr. David Sugarbaker.
-The Institute is home to the Mesothelioma Treatment Center, which diagnoses patients, provides multi-disciplinary care, and leads important research and clinical trials for furthering the understanding of mesothelioma.
+The Institute is home to the Mesothelioma Treatment Center, which diagnoses patients and provides multi-disciplinary care.
+It also leads to important research and clinical trials for furthering the understanding of mesothelioma.

 The Lung Institute

 While Baylor College of Medicine has the Dan L. Duncan Comprehensive Cancer Center to research cancer and provide care for patients, most mesothelioma work is now done at the school’s Lung Institute.

 The Lung Institute opened in July of 2014 with world-renowned mesothelioma expert Dr. David Sugarbaker leading and establishing the Institute to become a research and patient care center for a variety of lung-related diseases.

 The Lung Institute has access to the National Cancer Institute-designated comprehensive cancer center for collaboration with various experts to benefit patient care.

 The Lung Institute diagnoses and treats patients with both benign and malignant diseases of the chest wall, lung, mediastinum, and esophagus.
 A multi-disciplinary team of surgeons, radiation oncologists, radiologists, medical oncologists, pulmonologists, and others work with patients.

 In addition to medical care and treatment, patients at the Lung Institute get other support, such as chaplain services, social work services, physical therapy, nutritionist services, and services from other professionals to provide holistic care.

 Within the Lung Institute, the Mesothelioma Treatment Center is a world leader in providing care for patients with mesothelioma, has the most accurate diagnostic tools for this kind of cancer, as well as the most innovative research.